Registration and Passport/Visa copying

 If you applied for your current Tier 4 student visa before 5 October 2009 and you still have leave remaining which you want to use to study at Sussex, please email us and we can advise you on the registration process.

-If you have a pending immigration appeal for a visa which is tied to another institution we will not be able to register you, as your visa will still be tied to this institution.
+If you have a pending immigration appeal for a Tier 4 visa which is tied to another institution we will not be able to register you, as your visa will still be tied to this institution.

 Please email firstname.lastname@example.org if you are unclear about any of the above procedures.

 - Students with a Sussex visa which is about to expire

-If you have been studying at Sussex (for example with the Sussex Centre for Language Studies, or if you are progressing from an undergraduate degree to a Masters or a Masters to PhD) and you have a Tier 4 student visa which is about to expire, you will be given a provisional registration so you can enrol on your new course.
-However, you will need to submit a new visa application before you can be enrolled on your new course.
-If you have not received your new visa before registration you will need to provide us with the following proof that you have submitted this application:
+If you have been studying at Sussex (for example with the Sussex Centre for Language Studies, or if you are progressing from an undergraduate degree to a Masters or a Masters to PhD) and you have a Tier 4 student visa which is about to expire, this visa will be tied to your previous course (as well as your Tier 4 sponsor, Sussex).
+This means that you will need to submit a new visa application before you can be enrolled on your new course.
+If you have not received your new visa before registration you will need to provide us with the following proof that you have submitted a Tier 4 application:

-If you submit your application after your visa expiry date, or you are not in a position to submit a valid application (for example because your finances are not ready), then it may not be possible for you to remain registered.
+If you submit your application after your visa expiry date, or you are not in a position to submit a valid application (for example because your finances are not ready), then it may not be possible for you to be registered.